daeuniverse/dae/README.md

 ## Getting Started

-Please refer to [Quick Start Guide](./docs/getting-started/README.md) to start using `Dae` right away!
+Please refer to [Quick Start Guide](./docs/getting-started/README.md) to start using `dae` right away!

+## Known Issues

+1. If you setup dae and also a shadowsocks server (or any UDP servers) on the same machine in public network, such as a VPS, don't forget to add `sport(your server ports) -> must_direct` rule for your UDP server port.
+Because states of UDP are hard to maintain, all outgoing UDP packets will potentially be proxied (depends on your routing), including traffic to your client.
+This is not what we want to see. `must_direct` means all traffic including DNS traffic will be direct.

 ## TODO